 1 minute summary - How much can I remortgage my house for and what is the cost?

-- If you don't know a mortgage adviser whose opinion you trust, then you can get your mortgage reviewed for free online through Habito*, one of the first online mortgage brokers in the UK and regulated by the FCA.
+• If you don't know a mortgage adviser whose opinion you trust, you can get your mortgage reviewed for free online through Habito*, one of the first online mortgage brokers in the UK and regulated by the FCA.

-- Alternatively, follow these simple steps to secure a free mortgage review* from a vetted traditional (non-digital) FCA-regulated mortgage professional near you.
+• Alternatively, follow these simple steps to secure a free mortgage review* from a vetted, FCA-regulated mortgage professional near you.

 How does remortgaging work

-Your mortgage is most probably the most expensive outgoing in your bank account.
-This cost can be drastically reduced by remortgaging, as it can allow you to move to a better rate than your existing deal.
-It is worth asking your existing lender about remortgage deals as it may have preferential rates for existing customers, but it is also worth shopping around so you can compare the costs.
+Your mortgage is normally the most expensive outgoing from your bank account.
+It is worth asking your existing lender about remortgage deals as you may be offered preferential rates as an existing customer, but it is also worth shopping around so you can compare the costs.

 A new lender, or even your existing bank or building society would look at how much is left to pay on your current deal, the value of your property and your income and expenses and will come up with a new package that will essentially pay off and replace your old one.

-Homeowners can remortgage at any time.
-The most common reason is to move to a cheaper interest rate once a deal has come to an end.
+Homeowners can remortgage at any time but may have to consider early repayment charges if they do so before reaching the end of a fixed deal.
+The most common reason is to move to a different fixed-term deal once the current mortgage deal has come to an end.
+If you do not switch to a new mortgage deal your lender will usually start charging the standard variable rate (SVR) which may be higher than a rate you can secure by remortgaging.
 This would typically mean remortgaging for the amount that is still owed on your current mortgage.

 But there are other uses for a remortgage.
 You could also use it to release cash.
 You can remortgage for home improvements, to build an extension, to pay off debts or even to buy another house if you have enough equity in your current home or can borrow enough.

-In these cases, you would need to take out a bigger mortgage than what you are currently borrowing and would drawdown the portion above what is needed to cover your own property for yourself.
+In these cases, you would need to take out a bigger mortgage than what you are currently borrowing and draw down the portion above what is needed to cover your property for yourself.
 The rest would become your new mortgage.

-As you are taking a larger loan you would end up paying a more expensive repayment on your mortgage but this is a good way of releasing cash that has become tied up in your home if your house price has risen in recent years.
-For more information on remortgaging, check out our article “How to remortgage your house“
+As you are taking a larger loan you would end up paying a more expensive repayment on your mortgage but this can be a good way of releasing cash that has become tied up in your home if your house price has risen in recent years.
+For more information on remortgaging, check out our article “How to remortgage your house“.

 When you should consider remortgaging